Table of Contents

 How can I get Cavalry Portfolio Services removed from my credit report?

-If you’re tired of dealing with collection agencies like Cavalry Portfolio Services and their constant harassment, do what I did and give Lexington Law a call.
+If you’re tired of dealing with debt collectors and their constant harassment, do what I did and give Lexington Law a call.

 You don’t have to deal with aggressive collection agencies like Cavalry on your own.
 Take advantage of professionals like Lexington Law for a successful dispute process.